-Four Factors That are Driving the Shortage of Supply Chain Workers
+Four Factors Driving the Shortage of Supply Chain Workers

 There is a myriad of circumstances that could potentially result in a shortage of workers, which we have seen throughout 2020-2021.
 Our economy is currently facing demand that it has never seen before, entire markets pivoting toward full e-commerce integration, skill gap issues, and an aging workforce.
-All of these things, especially in conjunction, can easily result in an industry-wide worker shortage.
+All of these things, especially in conjunction, can easily result in an industry-wide shortage of supply chain workers.

 According to this article on Forbes, many companies in the supply chain industry are now offering very competitive wages and tempting benefits, but they are still seeing many positions go unfilled.